yanjia1777/tp/docs/DeveloperGuide.md

 4. Upon detection, missing text files would be created.

 The `Storage` component:
-1. Can save both the categoryList, and the expenseList in a text file.
+1. Can save both the `categoryList`, and the `expenseList` in a text file.
 It is also able to read the data from the respective text files and read them back into the corresponding objects.
-2. Has three different classes.
-DataManagerActions comprises the common components used by the other two classes, CategoryListDataManager and ExpenseListDataManager.
-Both of these classes inherit from the DataManagerActions class.
+2. Has three different classes. `DataManagerActions` comprises the common components used by the other two classes, `CategoryListDataManager` and `ExpenseListDataManager`.
+   Both of these classes inherit from the `DataManagerActions` class.
-3. Depends on the ExpenseList, Expense and CategoryList class as its job is to save/retreive objects that belong to the aforementioned classes.
+3. Depends on the `ExpenseList`, `Expense` and `CategoryList` class as its job is to save/retreive objects that belong to the aforementioned classes.

 ## <a name="implementation"></a>Implementation